1957 Kerala Legislative Assembly election: Government formation

 Communist Party of India formed the government with the support of five independents.
 On 5 April 1957, E. M. S. Namboodiripad became the chief minister of Kerala and first non–Congress chief minister of the country (PSP ruled Travencore Cochin state before).
-But the government was dismissed in 1959 by the central government following the Liberation Struggle.
+But the government was dismissed in 1959 by the central government following the Liberation struggle led by Syro-Malabar Church and Hindu caste organisations such as the Nair Service Society headed by Mannathu Padmanabha Pillai.